flatironinstitute/ccn-software-sfn-2025/README.md

 > [!NOTE]
 > The rest of this README is for contributors to the workshop.

+## Questions

+- [ ] when / where is installation help session
+- [ ] python version?
+- [ ] do we want to tell people to use conda or just say "use uv if you're unsure"

 ## Building the site locally

 > [!WARNING]
 > For some reason, we need `jupyterlab < 4.3` in order to get the link highlighting working.
 There's a class, `.jp-ThemedContainer`, which removes the link styling.
 Possibly related to [this PR](https://github.com/jupyterlab/jupyterlab/pull/16519) or [this issue](https://github.com/jupyterlab/jupyterlab/issues/13493).

-To build the site locally, clone this repo and install it in a fresh python 3.11 environment (`pip install -e .`).
+To build the site locally, clone this repo and install it in a fresh python 3.12 environment (`pip install -e .`).
 Then run `make -C docs html O="-T"` and open `docs/build/html/index.html` in your browser.

 ## strip_text.py